Hibs 0-3 Hearts: Your views

 - Published

-We asked for your thoughts after Hibs fell to another defeat against Edinburgh rivals Hearts and crashed out of the Scottish Cup.
+We asked for your thoughts after Hearts beat Hibs 3-0 at Easter Road to reach the fifth round of the Scottish Cup.